Lindsay Reeler

-Lindsay Anne Reeler (born 18 March 1961) is an Australian former cricketer who played as a right-handed batter and occasional right-arm medium bowler.
+Lindsay Anne Reeler (18 March 1961 – 17 April 2024) was an Australian cricketer who played as a right-handed batter and occasional right-arm medium bowler.
 She appeared in 10 Test matches and 23 One Day Internationals for Australia between 1984 and 1988.
 She scored a century against England in her penultimate Test match in August 1987.
 She was the first woman to score 1,000 runs in ODIs for Australia, and her final WODI appearance was in the final of the 1988 Women's Cricket World Cup.
 She played domestic cricket for New South Wales.

 Early career

 Reeler and her family moved from Zambia to Sydney, Australia, when she was 10 years old.
 Urged by her father, Ian, to take up cricket, she did not start playing until she was 15, and then lacked the self-discipline truly to progress.
-A move to opening batsman changed that, and gave her the self-confidence to improve.
+A move to opening the batting changed that, and gave her the self-confidence to improve.
 As a teenager, she played for Ravenswood, but craving greater competition, she trained and played with the boys at nearby Barker College.
 She appeared for New South Wales Breakers at the age of 19, taking one wicket and scoring five runs in a drawn two-day match with South Australia.
 She made just three appearances in her maiden season, all coming in January 1981.

-The following season saw her play in all but one of New South Wales' ten Australian Women's Cricket Championships matches, and she was rewarded with her first half-century for the club, as she top-scored with 53 against Western Australia.
-The 1982/83 season saw her average drop to 9.00, as she scored 36 runs in her four matches, but 1983/84 saw her hit far better form.
-In her opening match of the season, she scored 70 to help New South Wales set a first-innings declaration total of 166, although opponents Queensland rallied with 277 in their second innings and the match finished a draw.
+The following season Reeler played in all but one of New South Wales' ten Australian Women's Cricket Championships matches, and she was rewarded with her first half-century for the state, as she top-scored with 53 against Western Australia.
+The 1982/83 season saw her average drop to 9.00, as she scored 36 runs in her four matches, but in 1983/84 she hit far better form.
+In her opening match of the season, she scored 70 to help New South Wales set a first-innings declaration total of 166, although opponents Queensland rallied with 277 in their second innings and the match finished in a draw.
 Two matches later, she hit 164 runs in 236 minutes, including 22 fours against Australian Capital Territory.